-First, let’s tackle the question of how the floor of what is Lake Huron today could have been dry land in the past.
+First the question of how the floor of what is Lake Huron today could have been dry land in the past.
 Take a look at a map of the bathymetry of Lake Huron to the right.
 While some of Lake Huron is very deep there are portions that are quite shallow.
 Notably there is a thin ridge that leads from eastern Michigan to Ontario across Lake Huron that is no more than 200 feet below the current surface.

 Extensive research on the origin and evolution of the Great Lakes through the last ice age had concluded, well before this study, that as the massive ice sheets that once covered the entire Great Lakes region pulled back (melted) into Canada they left Lake Huron much lower than it is today.
 In fact it was as much as 300 feet lower than its present elevation.
-How could this be since we think of Lake Huron as feeding into Lake Erie and then out through the Niagara River into Lake Ontario?
+You might wonder how could this be since we think of Lake Huron as feeding into Lake Erie and then out through the Niagara River into Lake Ontario?
 Surely Lake Huron could not be that low or all the water from the other lakes would drain into it!

 This where the geological evolution of the lakes becomes a bit complicated.
 First, at the time Lake Erie was not attached to Lake Huron and Lake Huron drained out toward the Atlantic Ocean through the Ottawa River which used to connect Lake Huron to the St. Lawrence River.
 This lower elevation northern route to drain the Great Lakes meant that Lake Huron could maintain a much lower lake stand compared to Lake Erie.
 As a result this ridge that is now “drowned” was once a ridge of dry land connecting what is now Michigan and Ontario.
 This ridge split Lake Huron into two separate lakes.